SajixInc/AWS-Lexbot/README.md

 - This makes it easy to build and run applications and services without having to worry about infrastructure management, and enables you to focus on writing code and adding business value.

+### Integrate API's in AWS Lambda Function
+- To integrate APIs in an AWS Lambda function, you can follow these steps:

+  * Create a Lambda function in the AWS Management Console.
+  * Select the appropriate runtime (e.g. Node.js, Python, etc.) for your function.
+  * Write the code for your function, including the API integration logic.
+  * Create a REST API using API Gateway, and configure it to trigger your Lambda function.
+  * Deploy the API to a stage and test it by making API requests.
+  * Optionally, you can add authentication and authorization to your API using AWS Cognito or IAM.

+- You can also integrate API in AWS Lambda by using the Serverless Framework or AWS CloudFormation.
+These tools allow you to automate the deployment and management of your API and Lambda function.